 Policy Director & Senior Researcher

 Outside the realm of California politics, Sarah has spent years working as a policy analyst on both state and local issues.
-As an analyst for the Controller in San Francisco, she worked with a range of city departments to improve the efficiency and effectiveness of their services.
-She also previously worked for the Public Policy Institute of California and the the California Public Utilities Commission on state energy and water policy.
-She holds an MPP from the Goldman School of Public Policy at UC Berkeley and a BA in Economics from Wellesley College.
+As an analyst for the Controller in San Francisco, she worked with city departments to improve the efficiency and effectiveness of their services.
+She holds an MPP from the Goldman School of Public Policy at UC Berkeley and a BA in Economics and Italian from Wellesley College.

 Graduate Student Researcher